 - Secure log in for authorised users defined by your organisation,

 - Users range from, although not limited to, control room operators, patrol officers, supervisors, managers, owners.
 The user is assigned an access level on the service, dependent on their designation (ie. the patrol officer may only need to query a vehicle, the control room assists the officer to enter the vehicle's details).
 However, the user set-up is tailored to suit the operations of your organisation,

 - The service does not dictate your usual operations and should be perceived as an informative tool,

 - Mobility - can be used on any mobile or desktop devices such as smart phones, tablets, laptops and computers,

 - A vehicle's details are queried on the nationwide database,

 - A database query can be conducted with even a partial number plate, vehicle make, model, area, province etc,

 - The service makes provision for a detailed description of the incident, including a case number if relevant.

-*Strict vetting of applications received from organizations will be applied to ensure quality information and to prevent abuse of the service.
+*Strict vetting of applications received from organizations will be applied to ensure quality of information entering this database, and to prevent abuse of this service.